How clinicians navigate ARPI therapy in metastatic prostate cancer

 Evolving concepts: PSA monitoring, genetics, and novel approaches

 The forum shifted toward monitoring and next-generation treatment approaches.
-Ultra-sensitive PSA assessments are increasingly being used to understand depth of response, although clinicians acknowledged the lack of definitive guidance on how these tiny fluctuations should influence management.
+Ultrasensitive PSA assessments are increasingly used to understand the depth of response, although clinicians acknowledged the lack of definitive guidance on how these tiny fluctuations should influence management.

-Genetic testing—both germline and somatic—remains underutilized across the country, despite its relevance for identifying candidates for emerging therapies such as PARP inhibitors or PTEN-targeted treatments.
+Genetic testing—both germline and somatic—remains underutilized nationwide, despite its relevance for identifying candidates for emerging therapies such as PARP inhibitors and PTEN-targeted treatments.
 Participants agreed that guidelines are pushing toward broader genetic testing and that practices must improve their workflows to achieve this.

 The group also discussed emerging therapies under investigation, including radionuclide therapy in earlier disease states, novel ARPI combinations, and even experimental strategies such as bipolar androgen therapy.
-While these approaches remain exploratory, clinicians were intrigued by potential future roles.
+Although these approaches remain exploratory, clinicians were intrigued by their potential future applications.

 Conclusions

-The Evesham Clinical Forum highlighted the continued momentum toward treatment intensification in metastatic prostate cancer and underscored the central role ARPIs—particularly enzalutamide—play in modern clinical practice.
-Across patient profiles, enzalutamide remains a trusted and widely accessible therapy that delivers consistent PSA suppression and survival benefit.
+This event highlighted the continued momentum toward treatment intensification in metastatic prostate cancer and underscored the central role that ARPIs—particularly enzalutamide—play in modern clinical practice.

 Participants emphasized that individualized care remains essential.
-Disease volume, patient age, comorbidities, symptom burden, and ability to comply with therapy all influence treatment selection.
+Disease volume, patient age, comorbidities, symptom burden, and treatment adherence capability all influence treatment selection.
 As imaging and therapeutic options evolve, clinicians will continue adapting their approach, but ARPIs—and especially enzalutamide—are expected to remain foundational tools in managing metastatic prostate cancer.